testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

 # Surrounded By

-Use `surroundedBy` and a marker to extract code snippet surrounded by a marker
+Use `surroundedBy` to extract code snippet surrounded by a marker

 :include-file: python-examples.py {title: "file with examples"}